2016–17 Old Dominion Monarchs women's basketball team

-The 2016–17 Old Dominion Monarchs women’s basketball team represents Old Dominion University during the 2016–17 NCAA Division I women's basketball season.
+The 2016–17 Old Dominion Monarchs women’s basketball team represented Old Dominion University during the 2016–17 NCAA Division I women's basketball season.
 The Monarchs, led by sixth year head coach Karen Barefoot, played their home games at Ted Constant Convocation Center as members of Conference USA.

+Old Dominion finished the season 17–14 overall with a record of 11–7 in conference play.
+They lost to Southern Miss in the conference tournament quarterfinals.

+Team captain Jennie Simms was named the 2016–17 C-USA player of the year.